 Try using two computers with one computer logged in as an instructor and the second computer logged in as a student.
 Have the student computer request help from the instructor.
 Switch back and forth between the instructor and student computers to practice requesting help, identifying where help notifications appear and responding to each help request.
 Repeat this process several times until you are comfortable responding to students’ help requests, while simultaneously delivering course topics.

-There are several online training tools to help instructors stay connected to students.
+There are several online training platform tools to help instructors stay connected to students.
 Use Private Chat during lectures to answer private questions, use Public Chat during lectures to answer questions that would be beneficial for the entire class to learn from, use the Help Queue within a virtual training lab to efficiently respond to lab-related questions, and encourage the use of Emoticons so students can provide their status.

 Become Familiar with the Features